Curling tongs – from vintage to today

 The disadvantages of curling tongs could be catastrophic, because the temperature could easily be misjudged: Too cool and the hair didn't curl and too hot and the hair burnt.
 Burnt hair could not be unburnt and had to grow out or be cut off.

 The length of time that the tongs were in contact with the hair could also be misjudged.
 Even if there was no misjudgement, heat nevertheless did damage hair.
 So it was a risky business to use curling tongs.
-There was no way that they could be thermostatically controlled.
+There was no way that their could be thermostatically controlled like today's curling tongs.

 Text and images are copyright